ISKCON: Women's roles

+According to ISKCON theology, the souls of men and women are of the same nature; furthermore, according to Knott, all devotees follow a "feminine approach to spirituality" in emulation of Radha.
+However, souls still inhabit human bodies which have a unique dharma according to varna, ashrama, and gender.
+According to Knott, Prabhupada preached that upon becoming Vaishnavis (female Vaishnavas), female devotees became an "analytic exception" to the nature of women and were as empowered as male devotees.
+ISKCON's views on women are varied due to interconnected views on correct dharma, which it divides into three kinds: "Vedic", "Hindu", and "Krishna Conscious".
+According to ISKCON, in "Vedic" varnashrama dharma women served the men in their lives who protected them.
+ISKCON views "Hindu" dharma as a failed attempt to replicate this system which ended up with women being oppressed.
+The "Krishna Conscious" or bhagavata dharma view is that men and women should both serve Krishna as equals.

 Women's roles are a controversial issue within ISKCON, and its members have strongly divergent opinions regarding the interpretation of Prabhupada's teachings on gender roles.
-While some of its leaders advocate women taking public leadership roles, other leaders disagree and maintain that "traditional" roles for women are more appropriate.
-Concerns have been expressed regarding the perceived potential for adverse effects stemming from feminist ideals infiltrating the regulations of ISKCON.

 Since women are the most respected position in Vedic culture, women within the Hare Krishna community are all viewed with reverence, especially by celibate male monks, also known as brahmacharis.
 "Mataji" (lit.
 'Mother') is a term of respect for women in ISKCON, and is often prefixed to the Sanskrit name they receive in initiation.
 Unmarried women are also referred to in this term.

 Malati Devi Dasi is the first woman appointed to the ISKCON Governing Body Commission (GBC).

-After years of discussion and reforms, a general consensus emerged to accept women as leaders and initiators in ISKCON.
-In 1998, Malati Devi Dasi became the first woman appointed to the GBC.
-The second woman, Dina Sharana, was selected in 2009.

-A document released by the GBC in 2019 stating that it was permissible for women to become initiating gurus within the ISKCON movement.

 Office for Child Protection

 In 1998, ISKCON published an exposé of widespread physical, emotional and sexual abuse of children in the group's boarding schools in the United States and India in the 1970s and 1980s.
 The report stated that the monks and young devotees caring for the children had no training in the task and often resented having to perform it.
 At a meeting in 1996, former young members testified that they had been regularly beaten at school, denied medical care, and sexually molested and raped.

 In 2002, a suit for $900 million was filed in Texas State Court by alleged victims of abuse in ISKCON boarding schools.
 ISKCON later filed for Chapter 11 bankruptcy protection.
 The eventual 2008 settlement in what became known as the Turley Case was $15 million.

-The ISKCON Central Office of Child Protection department office was established by the GBC in 1997.
-It released its first official Child Protection Policy and Procedure Guidelines.
-The CPO has provided Child Protection Information Training to over 500 child care providers within the organization internationally and continues to file and review reports on local Child Protection Teams in 2005.
-The Child Protection Policy and Procedure Guidelines were revised and ratified by the GBC in June 2018.